idl99/Algorithms-and-Data-Structures/README.md

-# Algorithms and Data Structure
+# Algorithms and Data Structures
 By Ihan Lelwala

-Implementation of Algorithms and Data Structures, available in Python.
+Implementation of Algorithms and Data Structures, usingPython.

 ## Contents